WallStreetMojo

 Access Scholarship

-• This is a need-based scholarship designed for those who are not able to afford the full CFA® program fees.
+• It is a need-based scholarship designed for those who cannot afford the full CFA® program fees.

-• In addition to financial needs, other factors are also considered academic, professional, or other accomplishments of the candidate, candidate’s interest in pursuing the CFA® charter, obstacles overcome by the candidate, etc.
+• In addition to financial needs, other factors are considered academic, professional, or other accomplishments, a candidate's interest in pursuing the CFA® charter, obstacles overcome by the candidate, etc.

 • More than 2,600 Access Scholarships are awarded to CFA® Program applicants each calendar year.